 #6: Low Fade Haircut with Side Bangs

 A common question from clients is what style suits a receding hairline.
 This low-fade haircut with side bangs is a good option.
 The side bangs cover your hairline and do not reveal the scalp at the front.
 And, more weight has been left at the neckline to give a slight mullet effect.
-To emulate the natural finish, I recommend drying some sea salt spray in and using a good styling powder.
+I recommend drying some sea salt spray and using powder to emulate the natural finish a good styling.

 #7: Brushed Back Wavy Hair

-More and more guys are now opting for low tapers, which compliments the brushed-back wavy hair.
-Length has been left on the top and back to leave weight to style back.
-To achieve this, dry a sea salt spray into the top while brushing back.
+More and more guys are now opting for low tapers, complimenting the brushed-back wavy hair.
+The length has been left on the top and back to leave weight to style.
+Dry a sea salt spray into the top while brushing back to achieve this.
 This will generally be enough to hold your hair and look neat and dapper.
 If you want more hold, hairspray is a good option.

 #8: Ivy League Haircut and a Beard Fade

-A good smart option for a style is this Ivy league haircut and beard fade.
-Unlike the high taper, this style just keeps the fade around the ears for those that don’t want to go too short.
+A good smart option for a style is this Ivy League haircut and beard fade.
+Unlike the high taper, this style keeps the fade around the ears for those that don’t want to go too short.
 Attention to the front has been achieved by styling the fringe into a quiff to add to the tight finish.
-This style is a good one to go for if you have a cowlick.
-Your hair can be styled in the direction of it so as to avoid any unruly parts.
+This style is a good one if you have a cowlick.
+Your hair can be styled in that direction to avoid unruly parts.

 #9: Faded Haircut with Short Fringe and Low Taper

 Cropped haircuts are favorable at the moment.
-This faded haircut with a short fringe and low taper is a good choice.
-The fade has been kept just around the ear, and the back and sides are left longer.
-A textured fringe is an option if you want to avoid a blunt fringe, as it creates feathering.
-I recommend using a styling powder as it holds well, and it also leaves you with a more natural finish.
+This faded haircut with a short fringe, and low taper is a good choice.
+The fade has been kept around the ear, and the back and sides are left longer.
+A textured fringe is an option to avoid a blunt fringe, as it creates feathering.
+I recommend using a styling powder as it holds well and leaves you with a more natural finish.

 #10: Classic Low Taper with Loose Curls on Top

-Men’s low taper fade haircuts are becoming more and more popular as the styles are getting longer.
-This works really well with thick dark hair, and the transition looks sharp.
-The style has been skin tapered at the ears and base of the neck blending seamlessly into the tight curls on top.
+Men’s curly low taper haircuts are becoming more and more popular.
+This works well with thick dark hair, and the transition looks sharp.
+The style has been skin tapered at the ears and base of the neck, blending seamlessly into the tight curls on top.
 This will allow your cut to grow out well.
 A good sea salt spray and styling powder will achieve a matte finish.

 #11: Fresh Curly Kinks with a Low Taper

-Curly hair with a low taper haircut is a popular style in the afro Caribbean community.
+Curly hair with a low taper haircut is popular in the afro Caribbean community.
 Because the curls are so tight, they don’t need cutting regularly.
-But, a low taper fade black men love will need seeing more often.
-I recommend some curling products or specialized afro Caribbean curling products to keep your hair fresh and tidy.
+But, a low taper fade black male loves will need seeing more often.
+I recommend some curling or specialized Afro-Caribbean curling products to keep your hair fresh and tidy.

 #12: Simple Bald Fade and Crew Cut